Here’s to always having sore glutes

 Jesse started joining me for my strength training sessions, and having someone in the room with me was an instant boost.
 We brought home a set of heavier weights, started pushing and encouraging each other, and the difference is incredible.

-I’ve said it many times, but I’m not interested in being thin.
+I’ve said it many times, but I’m not interested in being thin anymore.
 I’m interested in being strong, and boy do I feel strong – except for the days when I have crippling DOMS.

 The best thing about a strength training routine is that it doesn’t feel temporary.
 I want to do this forever, especially as I move into my 40s.
 (There’s a lot of data showing the consequences of middle-aged women losing muscle mass, and that data should be enough to convince anyone to do a few deadlifts.)